 Apia Travel Guide

 Apia is the capital of Samoa and though barely a large town, it’s the country’s only real city.
 Despite its small size, Apia has an abundance that is rare in all other parts of this traditionally Polynesian country, even home to a busy McDonalds!
 Situated along a natural harbor and backed by Mount Vaea, Apia started out as a small fishing village, gradually growing to its present size and ‘swallowing’ surrounding villages in the process.
-It naturally has the largest expat community, partly due to the fact that there’s still large chunks of land which do not belong to any particular village in perpetuity.
+It naturally has the largest ex-pat community, partly due to the fact that there are still large chunks of land which do not belong to any particular village in perpetuity.

-You don’t necessarily need to base yourself in Apia, but it’s absolutely worth exploring, with vibrant markets and a handful of colonial buildings scattered throughout town.
+You don’t necessarily need to base yourself in Apia, but it’s absolutely worth exploring, with vibrant markets and a handful of colonial buildings scattered throughout the town.
 In this section of the Samoa Travel Guide, we’ll cover the capital city’s major highlights.

 Click on the image to open in Google Maps.
 This map features all the places highlighted in this section of the Samoa Travel Guide.